 To install or upgrade numpy on linux you have to use the package manager of the linux OS.
 Below are the commands to install numpy using the pakcage manager.

-sudo apt update sudo apt install python3-numpy
+sudo apt install python3-numpy

 sudo dnf install numpy